IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/languages/language-running.md

 weight: 30
 ---

-The following steps explain how to change the language files used by the Telco Network Cloud Orchestration (TNCO) User Interface when it is running.
+The following steps explain how to change the language files used by the Telco Network Cloud Orchestration (TNC-O) User Interface when it is running.

 # Updating a Locale